Next Generation Launch Vehicle: Propulsion technology

 ISRO is working on bringing capabilities for multiple restarts.
 It will aid in booster stage recovery as well as upper stage mission flexibility.
 ISRO is developing a spark torch igniter for the future LOX-Methane stages that will have higher ignition reliability and also cleaner combustion products.
+A sub-scale thrust chamber model was developed and tested by LPSC and IPRC in late-January 2026 to evalute the design for a LOX-Methane engine for induction in the NGLV Programme under the LMSE HT-03 development programme.
+The LME-1100 engine will be developed with a nominal thrust of 1100kN.